CloudCodingSpace/MeltedForge/README.md

 - Vulkan SDK (Get from [LunarG](https://vulkan.lunarg.com/))
 - A GPU driver with **modern Vulkan support** (Vulkan 1.2.000+)
 - A modern **C & C++** compiler with the support of **latest language standards** with **the corresponding runtime libraries**
-    (Preferably GCC & G++ or MSVC, but currently clang is not tested and supported)
+    (Preferably GCC & G++ or MSVC, but currently clang is not tested and is not supported)
 - CMake (Get from [here](https://cmake.org/download/))
 - Make if using GCC & G++